zender/rxstack/packages/async-event-dispatcher/README.md

 ```typescript
 // ...

 dispatcher.addListener('pre.foo', async (event: CustomEvent): Promise<void> => {
   // do something
   event.stopPropagation();
 });
 ```

-Now, any listeners to `order.placed` that have not yet been called will not be called.
+Now, any listeners to `pre.foo` that have not yet been called will not be called.

 ### <a name="using-decorators"></a> Using decorators to register event listeners
 Sometimes you may want to use classes to register event listeners.
-In this case you can take advantage from `@Observe` decorator.
+In this case you can take advantage of `@Observe` decorator.

 ```typescript
 // ...